 What is an endoscopic ultrasound?

-An endoscopic ultrasound is a procedure to look at the lining of your oesophagus (gullet), stomach and duodenum using a flexible telescope.
+An endoscopic ultrasound is a procedure to look at the wall of your oesophagus (gullet), stomach and duodenum using a flexible telescope.

 The telescope has an ultrasound scanner attached to it so the endoscopist (the person doing the endoscopic ultrasound) can scan structures beneath the lining of your intestines such as your bile ducts and pancreas.

 What are the benefits of an endoscopic ultrasound?

 You may already have had a test, such as an endoscopy or CT scan, that has shown that you have an abnormality.
 An endoscopic ultrasound can be used to get close-up scans to help your doctor to decide on the best treatment for you.

 Are there any alternatives to an endoscopic ultrasound?